cloud-solutions/zend-sentry/README.md

 ZendSentry is released under the MIT License.

-The current version of ZendSentry for ZF3 is `3.5.0`.
+The current version of ZendSentry for ZF3 is `3.6.0`.
 It supports Zend Framework >= 3.0.
 For other versions see tags in the 1.* series as well as 2.* series. **NB!** We are not supporting the old branches anymore.

 # Recent Changes
+- 3.6.0: Add static setter to inject CSP nonce (temporary solution)
 - 3.5.0: Add support for new Sentry DSN, deprecate old DSN for later removal
 - 3.4.0: Add possibility to switch off usage of raven-js CDN
 - 3.3.0: Add possibility to pass config options to ravenjs